tensorwerk/hangar-py/docs/design.rst

 Upon coming to terms with this face, we are actually presented with a problem once we realize that we live in the real world, and real world is ugly.
-Computers crash, processess get killed, and people do * *interesting* * things.
+Computers crash, processes get killed, and people do * *interesting* * things.
-Because of this, It is a foundational design priniciple for us to **guarrenttee that once Hangar says data has been successfully added to the repository, it is actually persisted.** This essentially means that any process which interacts with data records on disk must be stateless.
+Because of this, It is a foundational design principle for us to **guarantee that once Hangar says data has been successfully added to the repository, it is actually persisted.** This essentially means that any process which interacts with data records on disk must be stateless.
 If (for example) we were to keep a